 This is an immersive experience playing historical games designed for students seeking to learn about the history of Ancient Greece and debate skills.

 The Camp is designed to serve students in high school's 10th, 11th, or 12th grade.
-It is held on the Manhattan College campus, conveniently located in New York City.
+It is held on the Manhattan University campus, conveniently located in New York City.

-Participants in this summer program will have complete access to Manhattan College, including our classrooms, labs, and library.
+Participants in this summer program will have complete access to Manhattan University, including our classrooms, labs, and library.

 The Camp's program has been carefully designed to introduce and engage students in the excitement of historical study and debate, particularly in Ancient Athens.
 Full details of the program and activities will be found below on this page.